vtex/vtex-courses/courses/basic-blocks/steps/05_pdp2/en.md

 ## Introduction

-During the last step we learned how to create a simple product page with a minimum amount of products, but we know that the result is far from an ideal product page, so we'll add other elements that frequently appear on product pages from various stores.
+In the last step, we learned how to create a simple product page with a minimum number of products.
+However, we know that the result is far from ideal, so we'll add other elements that frequently appear on product pages from various stores.

 ![image](https://user-images.githubusercontent.com/18701182/69391258-002e4b00-0cb1-11ea-901f-f69d9c0b3062.png)